Jordan Lasker: Fertility

-Hacking incident
+Zohran Mamdani incident

 In July 2025, Lasker shared details of New York City mayoral candidate Zohran Mamdani's application to Columbia University with The New York Times.
-In that application, Mamdani, a member of the Indian diaspora born in Uganda, identified himself as both "Asian" and "Black or African American".
+In that application, Mamdani, whose father Mahmood Mamdani is an African studies professor, and who is a member of the Indian diaspora born in Uganda, identified himself as both "Asian" and "Black or African American".
+He did not fill out the section of the form that would have allowed a custom entry and was not an American citizen at the time he filled out his application.
 The data was derived from a hack, and Lasker shared it with The New York Times as an intermediary.
-The resulting report generated controversy for both Mamdani and The New York Times.
-The hacker had used a pseudonym called the "Anime Nazi" whom Lasker had thanked and called "the nicest possible hacker".
-Lasker also encouraged the hacker to target other universities.
+The incident resulted in significant backlash, particularly surrounding the Times' decision to grant Lasker anonymity.